Internet Access Alternatives

 - Parking Lot B: Near the campus electrical sub-station building.

-IT Services will be installing additional wireless access points behind the Indian Wells Theater to provide additional outdoor coverage to the parking lot.
+Wireless connectivity is available in the spaces adjacent to the Indian Wells Theater.
+IT Services will be installing additional wireless access points in early April to provide additional outdoor coverage to the parking lot.

 Public Wireless Network